Beyond In-Distribution Success: Scaling Curves of CoT Granularity for Language Model Generalization: Preliminary

 Inspired by recent work \cite{li2024chainthoughtempowerstransformers, feng2023revealingmysterychainthought} and building upon our recap conditions, we now introduce a CoT formalization specifically designed to capture the dynamic state transitions in compound tasks.
+Figure \ref{fig:disbution_shift} conceptually illustrates how CoT helps to generalize.
 Rather than allowing the model to learn superficial shortcuts, our CoT format explicitly tracks the evolving dependencies and state transitions that characterize the ground truth recurrent solution.

 \begin{definition}[Chain of Thought]

 \end{definition} This format structures each step to track dependencies ($G_i$), states ($q_i$), and intermediate results ($L_i$), guiding the model toward learning true solution dynamics.
 Remarkably, this principled approach can be implemented with minimal architectural requirements: